pachyderm/pachyderm/doc/docs/master/how-tos/delete-pipeline.md

 # Delete a Pipeline

-When you no longer need a pipeline, you can delete it by using the `pachctl delete pipeline` command or by using the UI wizard.
-When you run the delete pipeline, Pachyderm destroys the following components:
+When you no longer need a pipeline, you can delete it by using the `pachctl delete pipeline` command or in the UI.
+When you delete a pipeline, Pachyderm destroys the following components:

 * The pipeline Kubernetes pod
 * The output repository with all data